tgvashworth/typd/README.md

 ## Use

 `typd` wraps functions to add runtime type-checks to them.
-The resulting function with throw if the arguments don't match.
+The resulting function will throw if the arguments don't match.

 ```js
 import Typd from 'typd';